Accept what is, let go of what was, and have faith in your journey.

 - When you are lost in worry, it is easy to mistake your worries for reality, instead of recognizing that they are just thoughts.
-Mindfulness is the remedy.
+Mindfully letting go is the remedy.

 - The biggest obstacle to growth you’ll ever have to overcome is your mind.
 Once you can overcome that, you can overcome anything.

 - Almost everything will work again if you unplug it for a little while, and that includes YOU.
-(Read Wherever You Go, There You Are.)
+(Read The More of Less.)